AdobeDocs/vsc-extensions/README.md

 ### 1.0.0

-Initial release of Exl Markdown Preview.
+Initial release of Adobe Markdown Authoring extension for VSCode

 ---